BradLSmith/myxomatrix/readme.md

 3. Videos are saved in the `simulation_recordings/` folder
 4. Processing includes a logo intro and fade effects

 **Note**: Video recording requires significant disk space for temporary frames.
-A 5-minute recording can use several GB temporarily.

 ### Data Analysis